Table of Contents

 4. Attach supporting files (screenshots, export logs) and specify severity and preferred contact method.

-5. Submit and capture the support request ID for tracking.
+5. Submit and capture the support request ID for tracking (Create an Azure support request).

 Region and zone access workflow